Chitrathakur/Minesweeper-game/README.md

 ## 🚀 How to Play
 1. Click on tiles to reveal them.
-2. Mark suspected mines with right-click (or long tap on mobile).
+2. Mark suspected mines with right-click.
 3. Avoid clicking on a mine 💥
 4. Reveal all safe tiles to win!